MrSinho/sinhonix/README.md

 nixos-rebuild switch
 ```

-To apply environment variables changes logout and then login or reboot the system.
+To apply environment variables changes logout and then login or reboot your machine.